 Tom Ulbrich and Bui Kim Dinh from Vietnam

-age was estimated at about 1000 years by an antique dealer
+was estimated at about 1000 years by an antique dealer and expert.

-program Vrije geluiden (Free sounds) there was a
+the television program Vrije geluiden (Free sounds) there

 The drummer behind his drum set